20tab/django-uwsgi-template-legacy/README.md

 ## Deploy

-To deploy your project in the alpha instance you need to rename the deploy/*.template file and edit with your correct credentials.
+To deploy your project in the alpha instance you need to rename the deploy/alpha.yaml.template and hosts.template file and edit with your correct credentials.

+Both the remote server and the ci system need node.js to build static files.

 To initialize the alpha instance you have to execute the next two commands: